slacgismo/solar-data-tools/docs/source/index.rst

     .. grid-item-card:: Getting Started
         :img-top: ../source/images/getting_started.svg

         New to Solar Data Tools?
-Check out the getting started guides.
-They contain an introduction to the main concepts and links to additional tutorials.
+Check out the getting started guides for installation and general usage information, as well as quick links to additional examples and tutorials.

         +++